balacode/go-delta/README.md

     )
     fmt.Print("The update is:", "\n", string(target), "\n\n")

-    // Use MakeDelta to generate a compressed patch between source and target var d = delta.Make(source, target)
+    // Use delta.Make to generate a compressed patch between source and target var d = delta.Make(source, target)

     // Apply the patch to source to get the target